What to Do After a Car Crash

 3. Exchange information with all parties involved.

-After a car accident, it is important to exchange information with all involved parties.
+After a car accident in San Jose, it is important to exchange information with all involved parties.
 This is especially true if the police do not respond to the accident scene.
 Information to exchange includes:

 - Full name